CJuanvip/CMEOptions/README.md

 ## `tp.py`

+`tp.py` is a TeX creation and script that leverages the scraping of `sp.py`, the calculations of `wi.py`, and the graphics creation of `plotter.py` to create an overview of the state of the options market.
+By default, `tp.py` will create a table of the options open interest for each option month on the first page.
+Then, it will attach graphics for the three largest options months detailing how options go in and out of the money as price changes, and how delta and gamma change as price changes.

+## `plotter.py`

-`tp.py` is the TeX processing script.
-It draws on the data scraping of `sp.py` and the data processing of `wi.py` to format the data in a presentable PDF.
-Currently, `tp.py` implements `oi_tex_maker()`, which presents a snapshot of the options market, with average call, put, and options strikes as well as total open delta position in the market.
+`plotter.py` leverages the scraping of `sp.py` and calculations of `wi.py` to create graphics showing the state of the options market.

+### `stacked_options_png()`

+This graph stacks in-the-money options at prices from the average put to the average call to show how options go in and out of the money as price chages.

+### `option_greek_png()`

+This graph charts the change of the desired greek as price changes from the average put to the average call.

 ## `odb.py`